sa-mcquanzie/ruby-to-js/README.md

 There are three ways of assigning variables

 Old style variable assignment using `var` creates a variable which is mutable and, by default, globally accessible.

+DON'T bother with it.

 ```
 var dog = 'Mable'